The SFAD team comprises the Manager, Assistant Manager and Finance Officer. Board Members support the team and work in a voluntary capacity.

 Claire White is a proud Shetlander and professional communicator with a passion for good food.

 A former BBC producer and presenter, Claire has a keen eye for a story and a knack for telling it effectively.
-Having travelled internationally performing Shetland music, Claire now delights in sharing Shetland's larder with the world.
+Having travelled internationally performing Shetland music since 1992, Claire now delights in sharing Shetland's larder with the world.

 Mary worked within the Downstream Oil Industry in London for 25 years in various accounting roles before returning to her native Shetland in 2006.